-Annual Governance Statement 2017-18
+Annual Governance Statement 2018-19

-What we are responsible for:
+What we are Responsible For:

-Mugdock Country Park is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards, that public money is safeguarded, properly accounted for and used in an economic, efficient and effective way.
-The council has a statutory duty and policy commitment to arrange to secure best value under the Local Government in Scotland Act 2003.
+The Mugdock Team, governed by the Mugdock Joint Management Committee, is responsible for ensuring that the business of Mugdock Country Park is conducted in accordance with legislation and appropriate standards, that public money is safeguarded, properly accounted for and used in an economic, efficient and effective way.
+The council has a statutory duty and policy commitment to have arrangements in place to secure best value under the Local Government in Scotland Act 2003.